folkvir/foglet-ndp/README.md

 ## References

-[1] [Spray-wrtc](https://github.com/Chat-Wane/spray-wrtc) Chat-Wane, Spray is a random peer sampling protocol [1] inspired by both Cyclon [2] and Scamp [3].
+[1] [Spray-wrtc](https://github.com/Chat-Wane/spray-wrtc) Chat-Wane, Spray is a random peer sampling protocol inspired by both Cyclon and Scamp.
 It adapts the partial view of each member to the network size using local knowledge only.
 Therefore, without any configurations, each peer automatically adjust itself to the need of the network.

 [2] [foglet-core](https://github.com/folkvir/foglet-core.git) Folkvir, Foglet-core is a core library in order to provide a solid infrastructure working with spray-wrtc.